MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ApiManagement/v3.0.0/Set-AzureRmApiManagementCertificate.md

 # Set-AzureRmApiManagementCertificate

 ## SYNOPSIS
-Modifies an API Management certificate.
+Modifies an API Management certificate which is configured for authentication with backend.

 ## SYNTAX